ostracod/breadtext/SCRIPTING.md

 `ins(sequence, index, item)` - Inserts a value into the list or string.

+`push(sequence, item)` - Appends a value to the end of the list or string.

 `rem(sequence, index)` - Removes a value from the list or string.

 `getTimestamp()` - Returns the current Unix timestamp.